-Wouldn’t it be great if there was a free, easy and simple way to know what is going on in your industry or niche that would save you time doing research?
-Well, there is, and it’s called …
+Is there a simple and easy (and free) way to find out what is going on in your industry or niche that can save you time doing research?
+Yes, there is, and it’s called …

 Google Alerts

-Google Alerts is not only great for managing your reputation online, but also for automatically sourcing the latest news about people, brands, companies, or any subject you are interested in.
+Google Alerts is not only great for managing your reputation online, but also for receiving news about people, brands, companies, and any topic you are interested in.

-With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s robots (Googlebot) crawl a new web site, blog post, news update, press release, a video, tweet, or any other indexable content related to that topic, it will automatically send you an email or RSS update.
+With Google Alerts, you subscribe to a keyword or topic and you’re done.
+Whenever Google’s robots (Googlebot) crawl a new web site, press release, blog post, news update, a video, tweet, or any other indexable content related to that topic, you will automatically receive an email or RSS update.

 Google Alerts – A Step-By-Step Tutorial